LeoYCode/ExampleCucumberDI/README.md

 This is an example maven framework project demonstrating, the use of Cucumber JVM, Springs dependency injection with Appium Driver for testing KickStarter opensource native iOS/Android app.

 <h2>Dependency Injection</h2>
-The project has been setup that, each platforms page object is driven from a single page, which defines both iOS and Android locators.
+The project has been setup in a way such each platforms page object is driven from a single page, which defines both iOS and Android locators.

 I have created a custom page object Spring annotation